amilosavljevic/TeArchitecture/TeArchitectDemo1/README.md

 - Should IBus know about async-sync?
 Looks like implementation leaked into design.

 ## TODOs
-- Check how can we backport C# 8.0 features to .netStandar2.0
+- Check how can we back-port C# 8.0 features to .netStandar2.0
 	- https://stu.dev/csharp8-doing-unsupported-things/
 - Do Unit tests
 - Implement simple Bus in order for tests to work
+- ITask and ITask<T> Should have, same base interface (or one should inherit from another)

 ## Answered questions